decentralized-identity/faq/docs/spec.md

-This is the Decentralized Identity Foundation's general-purpose knowledgebase, which aims to help people at all levels of familiarity with our problem space quickly level-set and find the most useful links.
+This is the Decentralized Identity Foundation's general-purpose knowledgebase, which aims to help people at all levels of familiarity with our problem space quickly level-set and find the most useful links and ideas as they explore the space.
 Feel free to share links and "anchor links" to specific questions using the § symbol next to headings.

 Contents at a glance: